xaur/writings/posts/201911xx-marketing-strategies.md

 Be honest about Decred's status.
 Always be ready to fairly present what we _do_ and _do not_ have yet.
 Decred is _not_ a good SoV today:

+- It is very volatile, like all crypto.
 - It has low liquidity and moderate exchange adoption.
 We do get new integrations every month and liquidity is getting better, but still a lot remains to be done.
 - Self-custody UX is a huge pain point.
 Like in all crypto.
 - [Privacy](https://github.com/decredcommunity/issues/issues/25) is not solved yet.
 I would argue that voting [address reuse](https://github.com/decred/dcrstakepool/issues/311) made Decred _less private_ than Bitcoin.
 Glad to see it getting attention now because it is required for Decred's CoinShuffle++ rollout.
 This has potential for much greater and more accessible privacy than in Bitcoin.